yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/PRU-ICSS/Linux_Drivers/PRU_ICSSG_Ethernet.rst

 Protocol-specific statistics
 """"""""""""""""""""""""""""

-Protocol specific staticstics such as packet counts for different octet sizes can be retrieved using the command ``ethtool -S DEVNAME --groups rmon``.
-Fore more details refer `Protocol specific statistics <https://docs.kernel.org/networking/statistics.html#protocol-specific-statistics>`__
+You can retrieve protocol specific statistics such as packet counts for different octet sizes by using the command ``ethtool -S DEVNAME --groups rmon``.
+For more details refer `Protocol specific statistics <https://docs.kernel.org/networking/statistics.html#protocol-specific-statistics>`__

 .. code-block:: console